Are you looking for the best team communication tools for your small business?

 - Slack – great for instant messages and group messages.
 It gives users full control over their time zones and notification preferences.
 You can also schedule messages to be sent at certain times in different team members ‘ time zones.

 - Email – great for asynchronous communication.

 - Loom – allows you to easily record videos and screencasts that can be watched by your team members.

-- Droplr – allows you to create screenshots or quick screen recording to communicate with team members.
+- Droplr – allows you to create screenshots or quick screen recordings to communicate with team members.

-Which is the best team communication tool for small business?
+Which is the best team communication tool for small businesses?

 We hope this article helped you find the best team communication tools for your business.
 You may also want to see our guide on must have tools to manage and grow your business and follow our guide on how to grow a small business on a shoe-string budget.